Nucleoside: Use in medicine and technology

 In medicine several nucleoside analogues are used as antiviral or anticancer agents.
 The viral polymerase incorporates these compounds with non-canonical bases.
 These compounds are activated in the cells by being converted into nucleotides.
 They are administered as nucleosides since charged nucleotides cannot easily cross cell membranes.

 In molecular biology, several analogues of the sugar backbone exist.
 Due to the low stability of RNA, which is prone to hydrolysis, several more stable alternative nucleoside/nucleotide analogues that correctly bind to RNA are used.
 This is achieved by using a different backbone sugar.
 These analogues include locked nucleic acids (LNA), morpholinos and peptide nucleic acids (PNA).

 In sequencing, dideoxynucleotides are used.
 These nucleotides possess the non-canonical sugar dideoxyribose, which lacks 3' hydroxyl group (which accepts the phosphate).
-It therefore cannot bond with the next base and terminates the chain, as DNA polymerases cannot distinguish between it and a regular deoxyribonucleotide.
+DNA polymerases cannot distinguish between these and regular deoxyribonucleotides, but when incorporated a dideoxynucleotide cannot bond with the next base and the chain is terminated.